CloudCannon/configuration-types/README.md

-# global-configuration-types
+# Configuration types

-Generates JSON Schemas for the CloudCannon configuration file.
+Contains types and generates JSON Schemas for the CloudCannon configuration file.

 ## Run